I'm delighted to feature a guest post by Katie Porter about the best Spanish-language movies.

 El hijo de la novia is a 2001 comedic drama starring Ricardo Darín, Héctor Alterio and Norma Aleandro.

-It focuses on the main character, Rafael, who suffers a mid-life crisis.
+It centers around the main character, Rafael, who suffers a mid-life crisis.
 After a minor heart attack, he's reunited with a boyhood friend who helps him to get his life back together again.

 Another classic from Argentina, El secreto de sus ojos is a romantic mystery film from the same director as El hijo de la novia, and also stars Ricardo Darín.